It may be harder for me.....

 Passwords have changed as of July2023.

 The superduper supersecret math page on Facebook is NOT FREE.
-Just sign up for a buck a month or buy a LT password.
+Just sign up for a buck a month or buy books or a password.